utdata/rwdir/05-transform.Rmd

     + The result is for each unique value in the **prospose_use** column, we get the number of records that have that have that value.
 - We then **arrange** the resulting table in descending order by our new column, `count`, so we can see which value has the most records.

-We can see that "Domestic" wells are more prevalant by a wide margin.
+We can see that "Domestic" wells are more prevalent by a wide margin.
 If page through the list, you'll see that to get an accurate count of each type of well, we'll need to do some data cleaning.
 We'll do that at another time.

 Let's walk through another example: